maro222/ZoomCamp-2025/datawarehouse/README.md

  clustering is unnecessary:
 ❌ Small datasets where full table scans are already fast.
 ❌ If queries do not filter or group by clustered columns.

+### 9) 0 bytes,
+### BigQuery Query Optimization (Metadata-only Query)
+BigQuery does not scan data for certain queries like COUNT(*) on native tables.
+BigQuery stores metadata (e.g., row count) separately and fetches it without scanning actual data.
+This optimization applies to BigQuery-managed tables (regular/materialized) but not external tables.